 He spent much of his free time volunteering for multiple organizations throughout the city, which led to him being awarded a Minerva Fellowship by Union.
 This fellowship is given to a select group of graduating seniors to partner with non-profit organizations in the global south.
 He worked with The Samburu Project to help drill water wells for local populations in Samburu County, Kenya, where he lived for nearly a year.

 Mr. Cole is an avid outdoorsman, having grown up backpacking and camping in the White Mountains and is excited to see what the mountains of western North Carolina have in store for him.
-He also enjoys baseball and basketball, as well as playing the drums, and is looking forward to bringing his many passions to the Greenie community.
+He also enjoys baseball and basketball, as well as playing the drums.